itsactuallyluna9/pokebot-redux/README.md

 This is C4's offical Discord Bot!
 Current students can freely add to the bot, which is present in out Discord server.

 If you are intrested in contributing, please make a fork of this repository.
-Get in touch with s if you have any questions!
+Get in touch with us if you have any questions!

 The Bot channel of our Discord server is a great place to get advice from club executives, other students, and the occasional alumni.